netdata/netdata/docs/guides/troubleshoot/troubleshooting-agent-with-cloud-connection.md

 ### Verify that network connectivity is still possible

-Verify that you can still issue HTTPS requests to api.netdata.cloud and that no firewall or proxy changes were made.
+Verify that you can still issue HTTPS requests to app.netdata.cloud and that no firewall or proxy changes were made.

 ### Verify that the claiming info is persisted